RUNT

 There is some nudity and sexual activity in this movie, including:

-• When Max’s pants catch on fire, he quickly gets them off and is standing in the yard in his underwear.
+• When Max’s pants catch on fire, he quickly removes them and is seen standing in his underwear.

 • Fergus Fink does weird gyrating dance moves, including hip circles and pelvic thrusts, as he takes off his jacket.
-On a later occasion he does similar moves and the camera zooms in on his mid-section.
+When later he does similar moves, the camera zooms in on his mid-section.

 • Susie and Brian kiss.